 How to cook rice: master the cooking methods

-Rice can be cooked in many ways and methods can vary depending on what kind you use.
+Rice can be cooked in many ways, and methods can vary depending on what kind you use.
 But while cooking rice is not always straightforward, when done right you reap the rewards.
 Beautifully boiled rice is great for soaking up a sauce and complimenting the flavours of your cooking, no matter what you are dishing up for the day.
-Learn how to boil up rice to perfection.
+Learn how to boil rice to perfection.

 Cook a world of rice

 What is on the menu?
-Are you looking to create greatness from basmati, jasmine, brown, risotto, sushi, or long grain rice?
+Are you looking to create greatness from basmati, jasmine, brown, risotto, sushi or long-grain rice?
 There is a whole world of rice types out there, and each behaves and tastes slightly different.
 Cooking risotto rice is something completely different from your classic parboiled rice.
 Not to mention all the others.